 This process takes place until the ion exchanger no longer can give off any H+ or OH- Ions.

-Deionized water is also called fully demineralized water.
+Deionised water is also called fully demineralised water.

-The purity of demineralized water is expressed through its conductivity.
+The purity of demineralised water is expressed through its conductivity.

 In solutions, the current is carried by cations and anions = electrical conductivity.
 Cations and anions are thus the mobile charge carriers.